-This disclosure document summarizes certain provisions of your franchise agreement and other information in plain English.
+The disclosure document summarizes certain provisions of your franchise agreement and other information in plain English.
 Read this disclosure document and all accompanying agreements carefully.
-You must receive the disclosure document at least 14 calendar days before you sign a binding agreement with, or make any payment to the franchisor or an affiliate in connection with the proposed franchise sale.
-Note, however, that no government agency has verified the information contained in this document.
+You must receive this disclosure document at least 14 calendar days before you sign a binding agreement with, or make any payment to, the franchisor or an affiliate in connection with the proposed franchise sale.
+Note, however, that no governmental agency has verified the information contained in this document.

 You may wish to receive your disclosure document in another format that is more convenient for you.
-To discuss the availability of disclosures in different formats, contact Daniel Wong at 1100 Corporate Way, Suite 100, Sacramento, California, 95831, or call (888) 924-2288.
+To discuss the availability of disclosures in different formats, contact a Franchise Development Specialist at 2121 Vista Parkway, West Palm Beach, Florida 33411, (888) 816-6749.

 The terms of your contract will govern your franchise relationship.
-Don't rely on the disclosure document alone to understand your contract.
+Do not rely on the disclosure document alone to understand your contract.
 Read all of your contract carefully.
-Show your contract and this disclosure document to an advisor, like a lawyer or an accountant.
+Show your contract and this disclosure document to an advisor, such as a lawyer or accountant.

 Buying a franchise is a complex investment.
 The information in this disclosure document can help you make up your mind.
-More information on franchising, such as "A Consumer's Guide to Buying a Franchise," which can help you understand how to use this disclosure document, is available from the Federal Trade Commission.
-You can contact the FTC at 1-877-FTC-HELP or by writing to the FTC at 600 Pennsylvania Avenue, NW, Washington, DC, 20580.
+More information on franchising such as "A Consumer's Guide to Buying a Franchise," which can help you understand how to use this disclosure document is available from the Federal Trade Commission.
+You can contact the FTC at 1-877-FTC-HELP or by writing to the FTC at 600 Pennsylvania Avenue, NW, Washington, D.C.
+20580.
 You can also visit the FTC's home page at www.ftc.gov for additional information.
 Call your state agency or visit your public library for other sources of information on franchising.